Rammed Earth – Engineering, Sustainability and Craft

 Within the ceremonial spaces of the prayer halls, the rammed earth has been left exposed, showing its inherent imperfections and giving the space a unique character.
 Different shades of the materials are visible in the stratification across its surface, and the 150mm layers of ramming sections can be seen as well, adding to the bare yet elegant aesthetic.
 While this external façade is solemn and austere, once inside the atmosphere is calm, inviting yet private, softened further by the use of timber and indirect soft light.

 Unlike a perfectly poured and polished concrete wall, the rammed earth technique gives the Bushey Cemetery and Prayer Halls a unique character, a sense of sombre, calm beauty.
-Another plus of using this material is the noise attenuation effect, which amplifies the tranquil yet solemn atmosphere required by funereal ceremonies.
+Another plus of using this material is the noise attenuation effect, which amplifies the tranquil yet solemn atmosphere required by funeral ceremonies.

 The use of rammed earth comes with strong sustainability credentials, including the time and cost efficiency of locally sourcing the raw materials and its manual construction methods.
 It uses significantly fewer natural resources than fired bricks or concrete walling.
 The material is also breathable and has a temperature stabilising effect.
 Given this and considering that the buildings were designed as sheltered external spaces, no insulation was required in addition to the material’s inherent high degree of thermal mass.
 The technique is likely to become increasingly popular and important for low carbon building.